YuppTV

 YuppTV is an over-the-top (OTT) content provider for South Asian content including live television and films with recording and storage features.
 YuppTV allows broadcasters and content providers to reach an audience, and allows consumers to view content on up to six screens of connected TVs, STBs, PC, smartphones, tablets and game consoles.

 Cricket

 YuppTV has acquired the digital media rights for the 2021 Indian Premier League in Australia, Sri Lanka, Nepal, Japan, Bhutan, Maldives, Central Asia, Continental Europe, Central & South America, and Southeast Asia (except Malaysia, Singapore).

-It also purchased the media rights for broadcasting 2022 ICC World Cup in Bhutan and Nepal.
+It also purchased the media rights for broadcasting 2023 Cricket World Cup.